timbowerbank/uikitdemo/collections/_news/01-news.md

 ---
 layout: main
 title_tag_and_meta:
-  title_tag: All about kitten jabs and more
+  page_title: All about kitten jabs and more
-  meta_description: Find out more about our kitten jabs
+  meta_description_description: Find out more about our kitten jabs
 title: 'Kitten jabs'
 titleTag: Latest news on kitten jabs
 metaDescription: 'Find out about our new kitten jabs'